prepare.blog

 • Cheap vacuum sealers under $35.
 Weak seals, quick burnout, expensive proprietary bags.
 Spend $60+ or use Mylar bags instead.

 • Non-food-grade hardware store buckets.
-That orange Home Depot bucket is not food-grade.
+That orange Home Depot bucket isn’t food-grade.
 Look for HDPE recycling symbol #2 and a food-safe rating.
-When in doubt, line with Mylar.
+When in doubt, line it with Mylar.

 • “Tactical” survival tins.
 Mostly packaging.
 Buy individual components and store them in containers you already own.

 • Cardboard boxes for long-term storage.
-They absorb moisture, attract insects, and collapse.
-Fine for temporary sorting.
-Replace with plastic bins immediately.
+They absorb moisture, attract insects, and collapse under weight.
+Fine for temporary sorting — replace with plastic bins immediately.

 • Dollar-store “airtight” containers.
 Test before you trust: close the lid, submerge a corner in water for 30 seconds.
 If it leaks, it’s not protecting your food from moisture or pests.